OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.block-validator.validation-server.retry-errors` | string                                      Errors matching this regular expression are automatically retried | `websocket: close.*|dial tcp .*|.*i/o timeout|.*connection reset by peer|.*connection refused`
 `node.block-validator.validation-server.timeout` | duration                                         per-response timeout (0-disabled) | None
 `node.block-validator.validation-server.url` | string                                               url of server, use self for loopback websocket, self-auth for loopback with authentication | `self-auth`
-`node.data-availability.enable` | enable Anytrust Data Availability mode | None
+`node.dangerous.no-l1-listener` | DANGEROUS! disables listening to L1.
+To be used in test nodes only | None `node.dangerous.no-sequencer-coordinator` | DANGEROUS! allows sequencing without sequencer-coordinator | None `node.data-availability.enable` | enable Anytrust Data Availability mode | None `node.data-availability.ipfs-storage.enable` | enable storage/retrieval of sequencer batch data from IPFS | None
+`node.data-availability.ipfs-storage.peers` | strings                                               list of IPFS peers to connect to, eg /ip4/1.2.3.4/tcp/12345/p2p/abc...xyz | None
 `node.data-availability.ipfs-storage.pin-after-get` | pin sequencer batch data in IPFS | `true` `node.data-availability.ipfs-storage.pin-percentage` | float                                        percent of sequencer batch data to pin, as a floating point number in the range 0.0 to 100.0 | `100`
+`node.data-availability.ipfs-storage.profiles` | string                                             comma separated list of IPFS profiles to use, see https://docs.ipfs.tech/how-to/default-profile | None
 `node.data-availability.ipfs-storage.read-timeout` | duration                                       timeout for IPFS reads, since by default it will wait forever.
 Treat timeout as not found | `1m0s`
 `node.data-availability.ipfs-storage.repo-dir` | string                                             directory to use to store the local IPFS repo | None
 `node.data-availability.panic-on-error` | whether the Data Availability Service should fail immediately on errors (not recommended) | None
+`node.data-availability.parent-chain-connection-attempts` | int                                     parent chain RPC connection attempts (spaced out at least 1 second per attempt, 0 to retry infinitely), only used in standalone daserver; when running as part of a node that node's parent chain configuration is used | `15`
+`node.data-availability.parent-chain-node-url` | string                                             URL for parent chain node, only used in standalone daserver; when running as part of a node that node's L1 configuration is used | None
 `node.data-availability.request-timeout` | duration                                                 Data Availability Service timeout duration for Store requests | `5s`
+`node.data-availability.rest-aggregator.enable` | enable retrieval of sequencer batch data from a list of remote REST endpoints; if other DAS storage types are enabled, this mode is used as a fallback | None
+`node.data-availability.rest-aggregator.max-per-endpoint-stats` | int                               number of stats entries (latency and success rate) to keep for each REST endpoint; controls whether strategy is faster or slower to respond to changing conditions | `20`
+`node.data-availability.rest-aggregator.online-url-list` | string                                   a URL to a list of URLs of REST das endpoints that is checked at startup; additive with the url option | None
 `node.data-availability.rest-aggregator.online-url-list-fetch-interval` | duration                  time interval to periodically fetch url list from online-url-list | `1h0m0s`
 `node.data-availability.rest-aggregator.simple-explore-exploit-strategy.exploit-iterations` | int   number of consecutive GetByHash calls to the aggregator where each call will cause it to select from REST endpoints in order of best latency and success rate, before switching to explore mode | `1000`
 `node.data-availability.rest-aggregator.simple-explore-exploit-strategy.explore-iterations` | int   number of consecutive GetByHash calls to the aggregator where each call will cause it to randomly select from REST endpoints until one returns successfully, before switching to exploit mode | `20`
+`node.data-availability.rest-aggregator.strategy` | string                                          strategy to use to determine order and parallelism of calling REST endpoint URLs; valid options are 'simple-explore-exploit' | `simple-explore-exploit`
 `node.data-availability.rest-aggregator.strategy-update-interval` | duration                        how frequently to update the strategy with endpoint latency and error rate data | `10s`
 `node.data-availability.rest-aggregator.sync-to-storage.check-already-exists` | check if the data already exists in this DAS's storage.
 Must be disabled for fast sync with an IPFS backend | `true`
 `node.data-availability.rest-aggregator.sync-to-storage.delay-on-error` | duration                  time to wait if encountered an error before retrying | `1s`
+`node.data-availability.rest-aggregator.sync-to-storage.eager` | eagerly sync batch data to this DAS's storage from the rest endpoints, using L1 as the index of batch data hashes; otherwise only sync lazily | None
 `node.data-availability.rest-aggregator.sync-to-storage.eager-lower-bound-block` | uint             when eagerly syncing, start indexing forward from this L1 block.
 Only used if there is no sync state | None
+`node.data-availability.rest-aggregator.sync-to-storage.ignore-write-errors` | log only on failures to write when syncing; otherwise treat it as an error | `true`
 `node.data-availability.rest-aggregator.sync-to-storage.parent-chain-blocks-per-read` | uint        when eagerly syncing, max l1 blocks to read per poll | `100`
 `node.data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                period to retain synced data (defaults to forever) | `2562047h47m16.854775807s`
 `node.data-availability.rest-aggregator.sync-to-storage.state-dir` | string                         directory to store the sync state in, ie the block number currently synced up to, so that we don't sync from scratch each time | None
+`node.data-availability.rest-aggregator.urls` | strings                                             list of URLs including 'http://' or 'https://' prefixes and port numbers to REST DAS endpoints; additive with the online-url-list option | None
+`node.data-availability.rest-aggregator.wait-before-try-next` | duration                            time to wait until trying the next set of REST endpoints while waiting for a response; the next set of REST endpoints is determined by the strategy selected | `2s`
+`node.data-availability.rpc-aggregator.assumed-honest` | int                                        Number of assumed honest backends (H).
+If there are N backends, K=N+1-H valid responses are required to consider an Store request to be successful. | None
 `node.data-availability.rpc-aggregator.backends` | string                                           JSON RPC backend configuration | None
+`node.data-availability.rpc-aggregator.enable` | enable storage/retrieval of sequencer batch data from a list of RPC endpoints; this should only be used by the batch poster and not in combination with other DAS storage types | None
 `node.data-availability.sequencer-inbox-address` | string                                           parent chain address of SequencerInbox contract | None
 `node.delayed-sequencer.enable` | enable delayed sequencer | None
 `node.delayed-sequencer.finalize-distance` | int                                                    how many blocks in the past L1 block is considered final (ignored when using Merge finality) | `20`